cthoyt/cthoyt.github.io/_posts/2021-01-17-organization-organization.md

 ### Ringgold and ISNI

 Many publishers use the Ringgold system for organization resolution (such as Manuscript Central).
-For a group interested in scholary publishing (which could either be an academic or commercial organization), you can simultaneously apply for a Ringgold and ISNI by emailing isni@ringgold.com (copied from their [FAQ](https://www.ringgold.com/isni/)).
+For a group interested in scholarly publishing (which could either be an academic or commercial organization), you can simultaneously apply for a Ringgold and ISNI by emailing isni@ringgold.com (copied from their [FAQ](https://www.ringgold.com/isni/)).

 These can be linked to a Wikidata item with the [Ringgold ID](https://www.wikidata.org/wiki/Property:P3500) and